 Welcome to the Horseshoe Farm web site

 Horseshoe Farm is a 27 acre smallholding located in West Suffolk.
 It has been owned and operated its Karen and Susan Preston since January 2004.
-Our two dogs Ludo and Breeze live with us along with our four Horses Jimmy, Daly, Rio, and young horse Sammy Rolo who is growing up fast.
+Our two Great Dane dogs Breeze and George live with us along with our four Horses Jimmy, Daly, Rio, and young horse Sammy Rolo who is growing up fast.
 We have three paddocks for the horses which are enclosed by post and rail fencing.
 Facilities include a stable block fixed field shelter, mobile field shelter and 60M x 30M sand and rubber menage for the horses.
 The rest of the land (large field out the back) has been planted for hay production.
 We produce our own hay using agricultural machinery that we have purchased or acquired over time.
 Tractors and large machinery are essential to maintain the land as there is a lot of hard work required to keep the place running.
 The paddocks require quite a bit of attention in the form of cutting, spring tine harrowing, rolling, spraying for hardy and poisonous weeds and fertilizing, to keep them in good order for the horses.
 These activities go on throughout the year although they are more intense in the spring and Autumn.
 Please use the navigation buttons on the left to look around the site.

 Spring season 2018 at Horseshoe Farm